Some links may lead to French-only pages.

 - Alberta Health Services (AHS) provides services for French-speaking patients and families.
 This includes 24/7 over the phone interpretation, document translation for patient care, as well as brochures and posters on various health topics.

-- Alberta Adult Health Benefit
+- Alberta Children's Health Benefits

 - School Nutrition Program: students in participating schools will receive a daily nutritious meal that follows the Alberta nutrition guidelines for children and youth.